NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          If there is a cooling system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanMotorType.
   .. [#] If FanMotorType is not provided and if there is a cooling system attached to the DistributionSystem, defaults to "PSC" if the attached cooling system CompressorType is "single stage", else "BPM"; If there's no cooling system attached, defaults to "PSC" if AFUE <= 0.9, else "BPM".
   .. [#] If there is a cooling system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.
-  .. [#] If FanPowerWattsPerCFM not provided, defaults to 0 W/cfm if gravity distribution system, else 0.5 W/cfm if FanMotorType is "PSC", else 0.375 W/cfm if FanMotorType is "BPM".
+  .. [#] If FanPowerWattsPerCFM not provided, defaults to using attached central air conditioner W/cfm if available, else 0 W/cfm if gravity distribution system, else 0.5 W/cfm if FanMotorType is "PSC", else 0.375 W/cfm if FanMotorType is "BPM".
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          See `ANSI/RESNET/ACCA 310-2020 <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.